cps5155/yamaha-receiver-api/readme.md

 # API for Yamaha Receiver (RX-A730)
 Stand up a REST service using [Express](https://expressjs.com/) and [NodeJS](https://nodejs.org/en/) (primarily) to interact with a Yamaha RX-A730 Home Theater Receiver.

-Creates local webservie endpoints which process functions agains the Yamaha Receiver.
-This can be used in conjunction with any front end client you may desire such as Google Home (via IFTT webhooks), Alexa, iOS shortcut, or write an app for your devices.
+Creates local webservice endpoints which process functions against the Yamaha Receiver.
+This can be used in conjunction with any front end client you may desire such as Google Home, Alexa, iOS shortcut, or write an app for your devices.

 # Supports Common usage
 This is what will be wired up to Google Home Webhooks (eventually)